AshwiniSenthilnathan/Healthcare-Disparities/README.md

 This research could help get some insights into health disparities, identify areas for improvement in healthcare access, and guide the development of targeted initiatives to address inequities and improve outcomes.

-The datasets were downloaded from public servers such as Kaggle, countyhealthrankings.org, and ahrq.gov, and they consist of a variety of information regarding population-specific differences in disease prevalence, health outcomes, access to healthcare services, and many more attributes, all at the state and county level.
+The datasets were downloaded from publically accessible websites such as Kaggle, countyhealthrankings.org, and ahrq.gov, and they consist of a variety of information regarding population-specific differences in disease prevalence, health outcomes, access to healthcare services, and many more attributes, all at the state and county level.

 ![sample Texas Data](hd_texas.png)

 ## Steps followed

-- [x] Downloaded open dataset from
+- Downloaded open datasets
-- [x] Data analysis to identify areas for cleaning
+- Data analysis to identify areas for cleaning
-- [x] Data cleansing
+- Data cleansing
-- [x] Data Transformation
+- Data Transformation
+- Data Clustering
-- [x] Report building
+- Report building
+- Testing & Validation

+## To do

-- [ ] Testing & validation
+- [ ] Further testing & validation
 - [ ] Additional changes/improvements
-- [ ] Report publising

-## To do

 - [ ] Publishing the report online at Tableau cloud
 - [x] Code comment